Trail of the Whispering Giants

-The Trail of the Whispering Giants is a collection of sculptures by Hungarian-born artist Peter Wolf Toth.
+The Trail of the Whispering Giants is a collection of sculptures by American artist Peter Wolf Toth.
 The sculptures range in height from 20 to 40 ft, and are between 8 and 10 ft in diameter.
 In 2009, there were 74 Whispering Giants, with at least one in each of the 50 U.S. states, as well as in Ontario and Manitoba, Canada, and one in Hungary.
 One in Oregon was removed in 2017 after irreparable windstorm damage, reducing the total to 73.
 In 1988, Toth completed his goal of placing at least one statue in each of the 50 states, by carving one in Hawaii, and in 2008, he created his first Whispering Giant in Europe, Stephen I of Hungary in Délegyháza, Hungary along the Danube River.

 In 2009, eight more Whispering Giants were planned.